AlibabaCloudDocs/sls/intl.en-US/Log consumption and shipping/Real-time subscription and consumption/Use Spark Streaming to consume log data.md

 # Use Spark Streaming to consume log data

-After you use Log Service to collect log data, you can use Spark Streaming to consume the data.
+After log data is collected to Log Service, you can use Spark Streaming to consume the data.

 The Spark SDK provided by Alibaba Cloud allows you to consume log data from Log Service in Receiver or Direct mode.
 You must add the following Maven dependencies: